g00dnatur3/http-rest-client/README.md

 	RestClient.builder().httpClient(myHttpClient).build();

-Setting Cookies with your own HttpClient
+Set Cookies with your own HttpClient
 -------------------------------------

 In order to set cookies, you need create your own HttpClient like so: